-Standard level External Assessment 75% Paper 1 (1 hour) Source-based paper based on the five prescribed subjects.
+Standard level External Assessment Internal Assessment This component is 75% 25% Paper 1 (1 hour) Source-based paper based on the five prescribed subjects.
 Choose one prescribed subject from a choice of five.
 Answer four structured questions.
 (24 marks) Paper 2 (1 hour 30 minutes) Essay paper based on the 12 world history topics.
 Answer two essay questions on two different topics.
-(30 marks) (30%) Internal Assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-25% 20 Hours Historical investigation Students are required to complete a historical investigation into a topic of their choice.
-(25 marks) (25%) External Assessment 80% Paper 1 (1 hour) Source-based paper based on the five prescribed subjects.
+(30 marks) 20 Hours Historical investigation Students are required to complete a historical investigation into a (30%) internally assessed by the teacher and externally moderated by the IB at the end of the course. topic of their choice.
+(25 marks) External Assessment 80% Paper 1 (1 hour) Source-based paper based on the five prescribed subjects.
 Choose one prescribed subject from a choice of five.
 Answer four structured questions.
-(24 marks) Paper 2 (1 hour 30 minutes) Essay paper based on the 12 world history topics.
+(24 marks) (20%) Paper 2 (1 hour 30 minutes) Essay paper based on the 12 world history topics.
 Answer two essay questions on two different topics.
-(30 marks) Paper 3 (2 hours 30 minutes) Separate papers for each of the four regional options.
+(30 marks) (25%) Paper 3 (2 hours 30 minutes) Separate papers for each of the four regional options.
 For the selected region, answer three essay questions.
-(45 marks) (25%) Internal Assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+(45 marks) (35%) Internal Assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
 20% 20 Hours Historical investigation Students are required to complete a historical investigation into a topic of their choice.
 (25 marks) (20%)